-Wintringham is non-profit specialised welfare company that provides housing and care for the elderly and those who are homeless or at risk of homelessness.
+Wintringham is a non-profit specialised welfare company that provides housing and care to elderly people who are homeless or at risk of homelessness.

-The Wintringham Housing project is a 5 level mixed use development consisting of a basement, car-parking, car-stackers, office space, amenities, back of house facilities and 13 apartments.
-Structural components included; an in-ground retention system comprising piling, bored piers, ground anchors, blockwork, shotcrete capping beams and walls to form the basement.
-Blockwork was utilised to form the central lift and fire stair, off-form post tensions concrete to form the suspended slabs, carpentry and structural steel to form the roof framing.
-The main façade elements are a mixture of polished blocks, metal wall cladding, weatherboard cladding and feature perforated mesh to enable visible light to enter the escape stairs.
+Structural components of the building include an in-ground retention system comprising piling, bored piers, ground anchors, blockwork, shotcrete capping beams and walls to form the basement.
+Blockwork was utilised to form the central lift and fire stair, off-form post tensions concrete to form the suspended slabs, carpentry, and structural steel to form the roof framing.
+The main façade elements included a mixture of polished blocks, metal wall cladding, weatherboard cladding and feature perforated mesh to enable visible light to enter the escape stairs.

-Prior to contract award IBC collaborated with the design team to reduce the overall cost of the project by 15%, this substantial cost saving was achieved by a combination of material substitution and alternative construction methods but without reduction to the building works scope or functionality.
+Prior to the contract award and through a collaborative process with the design team, the overall cost of the project was reduced by 15%.
+This substantial cost saving was achieved through a combination of material substitution and alternative construction methods; without reducing the building works scope or functionality.